OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform { #platform }

 The development **Platform** comprises multiple services, each responsible for specific functions that facilitate the building and deployment of apps.
 All the Platform services benefit from a resilient microservices design with a REST API web service interface.
-Developers, DevOps engineers, and architects interact with these services using tools such as Service Studio and the Project Neo Portal.
+Developers, DevOps engineers, and architects interact with these services using Service Studio and the Project Neo Portal.

 The Platform **Load Balancer** handles all requests to the services.

 An example of a service is the Build Service.
-Triggered by a developer clicking the 1-Click Publish in Service Studio, the Build Service takes the visual language model (.oml file) and compiles it to a deployable app.
+When developers click the 1-Click Publish button in Service Studio, the Build Service takes the OutSystems visual language model (OML project) and compiles it into a deployable app.

 All the Platform services are multi-tenant and benefit from automatic recovery and continuous upgrades.